 Sample Shopping List

-If you’ve read any Dr. Sebi books, then you know that this way of eating emphasizes a whole foods plant based diet.
+If you’ve read any Dr. Sebi books, then you know that this way of eating emphasizes a whole foods plant-based diet.
 This might sound highly restrictive, but plant-based eating is hotter than ever and stores are stocking up on a wide variety of foods that are suitable for anyone who wants to try a short Dr. Sebi 10 day cleanse or even make this way of eating into a lifestyle.
 You need to have complete healthy kitchen that will help you to follow the rules.

 What if you don’t see certain items on this food list?
 The good news is that there are so many healthy plant-based foods available that it’s impossible to list them all here.
-In general, if something is raw or minimally processed (like rice noodles or spelt noodles) and it comes from a non-GMO plant source, then it’s probably suitable for adding to your Dr. Sebi food list for 2017 and beyond.
+In general, if something is raw or minimally processed (like rice noodles or spelt noodles) and it comes from a non-GMO plant source, then it’s probably suitable for adding to your Dr. Sebi food list.
 Try to eat as many organic foods as you can so that you can avoid exposure to pesticides, herbicides, and synthetic fertilizers.

 - Agave syrup